benDeMtp/NexusHouseKeeper/README.md

 ### Remove all components with the exact version

 ``
-nexushousekeeper -u NEXUS_USER -p NEXUS_PASSWORD -r REPOSITORY --nexus-url NEXUS_URL --version-match 1.1-SNAPSHOT
+nexushousekeeper -u NEXUS_USER -p NEXUS_PASSWORD -r REPOSITORY --nexus-url NEXUS_URL --version 1.1-SNAPSHOT
 ``

 This command remove all components with version 1.1-SNAPSHOT